-Before you hang up your clothes in the wardrobe of your new home in Spain, there are three basic steps you should follow:
+Before you hang up your clothes in the wardrobe of your new home in Spain, there are 3 basic steps you should follow:

 Before you sign your tenancy agreement, you should inspect your new accommodation thoroughly when you receive the keys.

 Don't just write down notes, take photos of your new home.
 Some owners or agencies take photos when you move in and ask you to sign off on them when you move in.

 An inspection is crucial before signing your tenancy agreement so that you aren't held responsible for any damage afterwards.
 Besides, request information on who is going to take care of the repairs in written form.

 In Spain, you can sign a rental contract (contrato de arrendamiento) verbally or in writing.
 But without a written rental agreement, it can backfire for you if you don't understand the your rental rights and contract.

 Insist that the landlord gives you a written tenancy agreement.”

 There are 2 types of rental agreements, based on their length:

 A short-term rental agreement (Contrato de arrendamiento de temporada) is for a period of up to a year.
 Such agreements are not extendable and you’d have to vacate the property after the period listed in the contract has expired.